itisrukesh/hpfx_assigment/README.md

 ## 5. 📧 Run Script - Process Emails!

 Once Completion of All setup now you can Run Scripts.
 In terminal: Use following command!
+-- Additonally 🙂 (Added reference.txt in the codebase: which have my writings of traces - while working on the script.)

 ```bash
 python main.py